 Our staff will guide you throughout the meal, describing each dish and sometimes even advising you that a dish is best enjoyed with your hands.
 Our menu is constantly in flux, as ever changing as the Chef’s inspiration and the kitchen’s evolution.
 We’re constantly experimenting with new flavors, new projects and creations and the menu reflects that.

 Food is more than just sustenance.
 It can satisfy in ways not only physical, but emotional as well.
 We encourage people to see the ingredients, preparations, and presentations of food as we do -- as art.
 Particularly, as something uniquely delicious and memorable.

+Beverage pairings as well as additional supplements are available.
 Guests are welcome to bring wines that are not represented on our wine list; however there will be a fee of $45 for each 750ml bottle with a limit of one bottle for every two guests at the table.

 Our name is as unique, personal and irreverent as the restaurant itself.
-Spelled in the traditional Catalan language, Tarsan is a nod to Perfecte’s grandfather’s restaurant where he grew up.
+Spelled in the traditional Valencian language, Tarsan is a nod to Perfecte’s grandfather’s restaurant where he grew up.
 It is also meant to represent him, coming from a small village in the Valencian countryside.
 Jane is meant to represent Alia, who is from the city of Los Angeles.
 Together they make up the distinct elements of the restaurant’s allure; both rustic and detailed, a marriage of technique and artistic expression.